lokeshvloki/Dynamic-Form-Validation-and-DOM-Manipulation/README.md

 # 🌟 Dynamic Form Validation and DOM Manipulation

-**Level 2: Intermediate**
-🎯 **Objective**: Enhance form validation and implement dynamic updates to the DOM for a smooth user experience.
+🎯 Enhance form validation and implement dynamic updates to the DOM for a smooth user experience.

 ---

 ## 🚀 Project Overview
 This project focuses on:
 1. 🌟 **Enhanced Form Validation**:
    - Validating user input with complex rules (e.g., email format and password strength).

 2. 🛠️ **Dynamic DOM Manipulation**:
    - Live updates based on user actions using **JavaScript**.

 3. ⚡ **Modern UI Design**:
    - A visually appealing interface with responsive and interactive elements.

 4. 📂 **Client-Side Routing**:
    - Added functionality for smoother navigation.